Ancient Roman and Byzantine domes: Fourth century

 Centralized buildings of circular or octagonal plan also became used for baptistries and reliquaries due to the suitability of those shapes for assembly around a single object.
 Baptisteries began to be built in the manner of domed mausolea during the 4th century in Italy.
 The octagonal Lateran Baptistery or the baptistery of the Holy Sepulchre may have been the first, and the style spread during the 5th century.
-The dome of the Lateran Baptistery was replaced in the seventeenth century.
 In the second half of the fourth century, domed octagonal baptisteries similar to the form of contemporary imperial mausolea developed in the region of North Italy near Milan.
-Examples of domed baptisteries include the Baptistery of San Giovanni in Fonte in Milan (late 4th century), a baptistery in Aquileia (late 4th century), and a domed baptistery in Naples (4th to 6th centuries).